Key Highlights

 AR/MR is based on real-world environments, while VR is simulated/computer-generated.
 AR/MR is accessible via smartphones and tablets, and VR requires a headset device.

-These solutions extend the reach of physicians and vastly enhance their diagnostic abilities by providing data-driven insights that invigorate every level of medical practice.
+These solutions extend the reach of physicians and improve their diagnostic abilities by providing data-driven insights that invigorate every level of medical practice.
 In just a few short years, extended reality software and hardware will lead in delivering the end-to-end digital health ecosystem.

 AR technologies are foundational in improving medical training, organizational compliance, the automated implementation of medical best practices, and applying corrective procedures at the first sign.